gynamics/zsh-usepkg/README.md

 # check definition of selected packages
 # you can pass multiple packages once
-usepkg check PACKAGE_NAME
+usepkg info PACKAGE_NAME

 # run a git pull --rebase on selected package dirs
 # you can pass multiple packages once
+# updating tasks by default in parallel
 usepkg update PACKAGE_NAME

-# reload specified packages
+# reload specified packages, if not present, fetch it first
 # you can pass multiple packages once
+# downloading tasks by default in parallel
 usepkg reload PACKAGE_NAME

 # remove specified packages